fizalihsan/fizalihsan.github.io/source/technology/db-performance.md

 * **Range searches** - Clustered indexes can improve performance for range retrievals because it can be used to set the bounds of a search, even if the query involves the large percentage of the rows in the table.
 Because the data is in sorted order, the db can use it to find the starting and ending points of the range, and scan only the data pages within the range.
 * Without a clustered index, the rows could be randomly spread throughout the table, and the db would have to perform a table scan to find all rows within the range.
 * Columns containing number of duplicates - Same concept holds true for indexes on columns with a large number of duplicates.
 With a clustered index, the duplicate values are grouped together.
 This minimizes the no. of pages that would have to be read to retrieve them.
-* Columns often referenced in an ORDER BY.
+* **Columns often referenced in an ORDER BY**.
 Most sorts require that the table be copied into a buffer pool(DB2) or work table in tempdb(Sybase).
 This incurs additional I/O overhead.
 However if you're performing an ORDER BY on clustered index columns on a table, you can avoid creating a work table even if a query contains no search arguments.
-* Columns other than primary key reference in join clauses - Clustered indexes can also be more efficient for joins that are non-clustered indexes, cos clustered indexes usually are much smaller in size; typically they are atleast on level less in the B-tree.
+* **Columns other than primary key reference in join clauses** - Clustered indexes can also be more efficient for joins that are non-clustered indexes, because clustered indexes usually are much smaller in size; typically they are atleast one level less in the B-tree.
 * **Single index table** - If you require only a single index on a table, it typically is advantageous to make it a clustered index, as the resulting overhead of maintaining clustered indexes during updates, inserts and deletes can be considerably less than the other one.

 ## Index Covering